generalmotors/covidwatch-android-tcn/README.md

 What is the anonymous protocol for communication between phones?
 How does it work and who designed it?

-Covid Watch uses Temporary Contact Numbers, a decentralized, privacy-first contact tracing protocol developed by the [TCN Coalition](https://tcn-coalition.org/).
+Contact Tracing uses Temporary Contact Numbers, a decentralized, privacy-first contact tracing protocol developed by the [TCN Coalition](https://tcn-coalition.org/).
 This protocol is built to be extensible, with the goal of providing interoperability between contact tracing applications.
 You can read more about it on their [Github](https://github.com/TCNCoalition/TCN).

 ## Contributors